RFP54-Helios/FEC/README.md

 The Overview module rests at the top of the page and is responsible for delivering relevant information for a product in the catalogue.
 A single product can be associated to many styles, whose details and associated photos must be intuitively displayed.

-It was a challene to display this information to be viewed at a glance while also giving a prospective shopper the means to view the full details.
+It was a challenge to display this information to be viewed at a glance while also giving a prospective shopper the means to view the full details.
 This flexibility expressed in the business requirements made space a precious resource, so using Grid to create an image control overlay, and using CSS to create a modal to remove detailed image viewing from the page flow were vital.

 ### [Related Products](client/src/components/RelatedItems/)